SathiraSathsara/ddos-tool/README.md

-# Hammer Denial of Service Attack tool
+# Denial of Service Attack tool

 <b>Note: Use this for only educational perpouse.
 And use this on your own risk.</b>